 Clip from 'Bruce Almighty'

-6. They spill or drop their (usually glass or breakable) drink when they hear bad news.
+6. They spill a drink or drop something breakable when they hear bad news.

 Clip from 'E.T.': Mom Spills Her Drink

-7. Musical numbers are executed perfectly without rehearsal, often in public with total strangers.
+7. Musical numbers are executed perfectly without rehearsal, often in public and with total strangers.

 8. Bed sheets make a strong, solid escape rope.